Our Privacy Policy

 Further information

-If you have previously agreed to The Family Adventure Project using your personal information then you can change your mind at any time by emailing stuart[at]familyadventureproject.org You may also request a copy of any data held about you by The Family Adventure Project under the Data Protection Act 1988.
+If you have previously agreed to The Family Adventure Project using your personal information then you can change your mind at any time by emailing stuart[at]familyadventureproject.org You may also request a copy of any data held about you by The Family Adventure Project under the Data Protection Act 1988 and the European Union’s GDPR (General Data Protection Regulations EU 2016/679) which come into force on May 25 2018.
 Such requests should be submitted to stuart[at]familyadventureproject.org A small charge may be made for providing this information.

 If you believe any information The Family Adventure Project holds on you is incorrect or incomplete, please email as soon as possible to the above address.
 Any inaccuracies will be corrected as soon as possible.